samyam81/Matlab_Integration/README.md

 ## Features
 - User input for selecting the operation and providing operands.
-- Calculation of arithmetic operations directly in Java (for the Java version).
+- Calculation of arithmetic operations directly in Java (for the Java version) and Kotlin (for the Kotlin version).
 - Utilization of MATLAB for division operations (for the C# version).
 - Error handling for invalid input and exceptions.